olooney/oranlooney.com/content/post/playfair.md

 [HSC]: https://en.wikipedia.org/wiki/Substitution_cipher#Homophonic

-The reason has to do with the permutation.
+The reason has to do with the mixing.
 Modern block ciphers like AES still use a [substitution-permutation network][SNP] which work in a very similar way and are difficult to crack for exactly the same reason.
-The only real reason why AES is more secure than Playfair is that uses much more computational power.

 [AES]: https://en.wikipedia.org/wiki/Advanced_Encryption_Standard
 [SPN]: https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network

 We're going to try two approaches.
 We'll start with a known plaintext attack, and then try a more randomized approach.